openstack-infra/system-config/doc/source/third_party.rst

 systems to feed information back into Gerrit and they can also leave non-gating votes on Gerrit review requests.

-An example of one such system is `Smokestack <https://smokestack.openstack.org/>`_.
-Smokestack reads the Gerrit event stream and runs its own tests on the commits.
+There are several examples of systems that read the Gerrit event stream and run their own tests on the commits
-If one of the tests fails it will publish information and links to the failure on the review in Gerrit.

-All accounts must have a wikipage entry
 `on this page <https://wiki.openstack.org/wiki/ThirdPartySystems>`_.
-Details are below under Requirements.
+For each patch set the third party system tests, the system adds a comment in Gerrit with a summary of the test result and links to the test artifacts.

 Requirements
 ------------